SciML/DimensionalPlotRecipes.jl/README.md

 # :split3D - Splits the complex numbers to a (real,real-part,imag-part) plot
 # :split2D - Splits to form separate series for the real and imaginary parts
 # :modulus - Tarnsforms the complex numbers to use their modulus
+# :modulus2 - Tarnsforms the complex numbers to use their squared modulus
 plot(x::AbstractArray{<:Real},
      y::Array{Complex{<:Number}};
      transformation=:split3D)